Rahmat (footballer)

-Rahmat Syamsuddin Leo (born 28 May 1988 in Takalar, Indonesia), also known as Rahmat (for international matches) or M. Rahmat (when there was another player in his former club with the same name), nicknamed The Flash is an Indonesian professional footballer who plays as a winger for Liga 1 club Bali United.
+Rahmat Syamsuddin Leo (born 28 May 1988 in Takalar, Indonesia), also known as Rahmat (for international matches) or M. Rahmat (when there was another player in his former club with the same name), nicknamed The Flash is an Indonesian professional footballer who plays as a winger for Championship club Semen Padang.
 He has also played for Indonesian national football team.
 Like many Indonesians, he was given only one name at birth, but added other names or initials throughout his career for administrative purposes.